 1. Lack of planning

-Without a doubt, flawed planning is the first major responsible for the failure of an investment.
-We can therefore say categorically that “what starts wrong is bound to end wrong”.
+Without a shadow of a doubt, flawed planning is largely responsible for the failure of a project. investment.
+We can, therefore, categorically state that “what starts wrong is destined to end wrong”.

 Many companies underestimate the importance of establishing a robust business plan, which details the proposal, the management model, the lines of action, the numbers and the future projections of the company.